jipiboily/monologue/README.md

 # MONOLOGUE

+## WARNING: THIS IS A WORK IN PROGRESS.
+DO NOT USE FOR NOW.
+THANKS!

 Monologue is a somewhat basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.

 ## Features